hyojuun/MEMENTO/README.md

 Our codebase is based on [PARTNR](https://github.com/facebookresearch/partnr-planner), [Habitat-Lab](https://github.com/facebookresearch/habitat-lab).

-If you use our codebase or dataset in your research, please cite the PARTNR and habitat-lab
+If you use our codebase or dataset in your research, please cite the PARTNR and Habitat-Lab

 ```
 @inproceedings{PARTNR,